stackitcloud/cloud-provider-stackit/README.md

 - Health checks are not implemented.
 If a node becomes unhealthy then it is removed from the targets via the CCM.
 - The load balancer service currently adds security rules to each target.
   In the case of the CCM the targets are the Kubernetes nodes.
-  Expiremts have shown that SKE will leave the assignment untouched, even during a maintenance.
+  Experiments have shown that SKE will leave the assignment untouched, even during a maintenance.

 ### Load balancer service enablement